sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

      - `mixed-property = "a string", [0x01 0x23 0x45 0x67], <0x12345678>;`
  - Commas are also used to create lists of strings:
      - `string-list = "red fish", "blue fish";`

+#### An aside about `/include/`
+The `/include/` directive, in the example above: `/dts-v1`, results in simple textual inclusion, much like C's `#include` directive, but a feature of the Device Tree compiler leads to different usage patterns.
+Given that nodes are named, potentially with absolute paths, it is possible for the same node to appear twice in a DTS file (and its inclusions).
+When this happens, the nodes and properties are combined, interleaving and overwriting properties as required (later values override earlier ones).

 ### Basic Concepts
 To understand how the device tree is used, we will start with a simple machine and build up a device tree to describe it step by step.